 What will gaining my trust entail?
 Well, I freeze in fear or bolt like lightening when people try to approach or pet me.
 It’s not something that I enjoy right now and my foster family has been respecting that and letting me open up at my own pace.
 However, I enjoy watching other dogs interact with people and wag my tail when I’m being talked to and told what a good girl I am.
 I’m not afraid to talk back either.
 I’m quite the vocal gal when I’m excited.
 When other dogs are getting affection from people, I will come up and smell your hand and give it a little boop but even if you make a slow move towards me to pet me, I make more distance between us.
 I really enjoy the company of my foster people and being talked to.

-I am requiring a fully fenced in yard with the door to go out to go potty within the fence, as I am not leash trained.
+I am requiring a fully fenced in yard with the door to go out to go potty within the fence.
 Truth be told, I am an expert chewer of leashes and collars.
 I’ve never had them on prior to rescue and don’t think that I should have to now.
 When fitted properly, I will leave a martingale collar alone.
-I do okay on the leash when I can’t feel the tension.
-When I feel tension, it freaks me out and I try a variety of ways to get out of it.
-I have gotten a lot better with practice but will need continued practice within my securely fenced in yard in my forever home.
-Being as I am still working on leash training; I will require a martingale collar and a chain link leash that I cannot chew through.
-Please realize and be okay with the fact that although I am trying hard to figure this new life out, I may never feel fully comfortable on a leash.
-It’s okay if that’s the case though because I thoroughly enjoy exploring my fenced in yard, chasing my foster canine sisters around the yard, and just enjoying the sun.
+I will require a martingale collar, a Sporn harness and a chain link leash that I cannot chew through.
+It took my foster mom 6 months to leash train me.
+I used to freak out when I felt tension on the leash.
+I now understand that nothing bad will happen when the leash is on, only fun things, so I get really excited when the leash comes out.
+You’re probably thinking how does leashing me look when I won’t let people pet me?
+Good question.
+It’s a process but the more my foster mom hooks me up the more confidence I gain in her and human touch.
+You will have to work hard to gain the trust that she has but it’s possible with some patience.
 It should be noted that I would do best in a quiet environment.
 I live in the county now where there isn’t a lot of noise and I truly think my best fit will be in a quiet, calm environment.

 As stated before, gaining my trust will be the biggest challenge for my forever people.
 Being as I am working to understand and trust humans, I do not do well with the little, fast moving, unpredictable ones.
 I am requiring a home without children for this reason.
 I ignore the cats in my foster home so I can coexist with them just fine.